-Ground investigation at the dike in Oudendijk and Schardam
+Soil investigation on the dike in Oudendijk and Schardam

 We have a public duty to ensure water safety in our area.
-To fulfill this task, we are conducting a monitoring study on several levees.
-The purpose of the research is to gather more information about the structure, subsoil and strength of the dike.
-This is done in various ways: by drilling in and near the dike, taking soil samples and installing monitoring wells to measure the groundwater level in the dike.
-The company Fugro is a specialist in the field of soil research and is carrying out this research for us.
+In order to fulfill this duty, we are conducting a monitoring study on various dikes.
+The purpose of the study is to gather more information about the structure, subsoil, and strength of the dike.
+This is done in various ways: by drilling in and near the dike, taking soil samples, and installing monitoring wells to measure the groundwater level in the dike.

-Hand drilling and mechanical drilling will take place along up- and downstream of the Oudendijk (see the red line in the figure below) and Schardam buoy embankments.
+The bank inspection was conducted from the water along the Dorpsweg in Oudendijk.
+Hand drilling and mechanical drilling were carried out on and along the floodgate embankments in Oudendijk (see the red line in the figure below) and Schardam.

 What do you notice?